New Jersey Mandatory CLE Rules & Regulations

 Within two weeks of any CLE event, any attorney may apply in writing for a reduced fee or complete fee waiver on the basis financial of hardship.
 Such fee reductions and waivers are to be liberally granted.

-Garden State CLE will provide scholarships and reduced tuition to qualifying attorneys who are members of the bar in Washington State, New Jersey, New York and Pennsylvania.
+Garden State CLE will provide scholarships and reduced tuition to qualifying attorneys who are members of the bar in Washington State, New Jersey and Pennsylvania.

 If you miss a live event: